Program overview

 Program Overview

 The Medical Radiation Technology program at Fanshawe College is designed to equip students with essential skills to thrive as x-ray technicians or radiological technologists.
-This program emphasizes a comprehensive understanding of human anatomy, radiobiology, and radiographic procedures.
-Students will engage in a blend of classroom instruction, hands-on lab work, and practical hospital training, ensuring they are well-prepared to provide quality patient care to a diverse population.
-Graduates will emerge with the necessary communication skills and technical expertise to excel in the medical radiation field.
+This comprehensive program emphasizes the study of human anatomy, radiobiology, and radiographic procedures.
+Students will gain hands-on experience through a combination of classroom instruction, lab work, and clinical training in various hospital departments.
+Graduates will emerge with strong communication and patient care skills, enabling them to effectively serve a diverse population in the healthcare field.

 Program Structure